 There are many reasons you can use a password to protect a file or a spreadsheet limiting accessibility or editability of the file.
 And in many cases, you may also need to remove them.
 Maybe you need to edit the worksheet further.
 Or simply because you don’t need the restriction anymore.
 Either way, In this article, you will learn how to remove a password from an Excel file that is encrypted with a password or contains a password-protected worksheet.

-3 Easy Ways to Remove Password from Excel File
+How to Remove Password from Excel File: 3 Easy Ways

 If your whole file is password protected and you need to insert a password every time you open the file, these methods will help you to remove the password from the Excel file.
 For example, the first file from the download section.
 To remove the password from the file, follow one of these methods.